leaflabs/leaflabs-docs/source/language.rst

 The concatenated sketch files are then appended onto a file which includes `WProgram.h
 <https://github.com/leaflabs/libmaple/blob/master/wirish/WProgram.h>`_
-(which includes the wirish and libmaple libraries, and declares ``setup()`` and ``loop()``), and then provides declarations for all the function definitions found in the previous step.
+(which includes the Wirish and libmaple proper libraries, and declares ``setup()`` and ``loop()``), and then provides declarations for all the function definitions found in the previous step.
 At this point, we have a file that is a valid C++ translation unit, but lacks